CynicDog/CynicDog.github.io/_posts/2024-06-12-quarkus-deploy-with-github-actions.md

     // database operations ..
 }
 ```
 > Quarkus is compatible with Spring Data JPA APIs.
-I used directly the `EntityManager` in the project simply because I love the direct interaction with it.
+I used `EntityManager` in the project simply because I love the direct interaction with it.

 For production, we will use a standalone persistence service in our deployment environment.
 For that, we need a Kubernetes [manifest](https://github.com/CynicDog/archeio/blob/master/postgresql_kubernetes.yml) configuration for Postgres service to be deployed on our target engine in future.